-IFRS 17 requires a company to determine the level of aggregation for applying its requirements.
-The Group previously applied aggregation levels under IFRS 4, which were significantly higher than the level of aggregation required by IFRS 17.
 The level of aggregation for the Group is determined firstly by dividing the business written into portfolios.
 Portfolios comprise groups of contracts with similar risks which are managed together.
 Portfolios are further divided based on expected profitability at inception into three categories: onerous contracts, contracts with no significant risk of becoming onerous, and the remainder.
 This means that, for determining the level of aggregation, the Group identifies a contract as the smallest 'unit', i.e., the lowest common denominator.
-However, the Group makes an evaluation of whether a series of contracts need to be treated together as one unit based on reasonable and supportable information, or whether a single contract contains components that need to be separated and treated as if they were standalone contracts.
+However, the Group makes an evaluation of whether a series of contracts need to be treated together as one unit based on reasonable and supportable information, or whether a single contract contains components that need to be separated and treated as if they were stand-alone contracts.
 As such, what is treated as a contract for accounting purposes may differ from what is considered as a contract for other purposes (i.e., legal or management).
-IFRS 17 also notes that no group for level of aggregation purposes may contain contracts issued more than one year apart.
+No group for level of aggregation purposes may contain contracts issued more than one year apart.

 The Group has elected to group together those contracts that would fall into different groups only because law, regulation or internal policies specifically constrains its practical ability to set a different price or level of benefits for policyholders with different characteristics.
-The Group applied a full retrospective approach for transition to IFRS 17.
-The portfolios are further divided into groups of contracts by quarter of issue and profitability for recognition and measurement purposes.